• Skip to primary navigation

 When I got featured in a large Mexican outlet called Chilango, it actually happened like this:

-• I got a new Instagram follower who has “Reporter for Chilango” in her bio.
+I got a new Instagram follower with “Reporter for Chilango” in her bio.

 Pitching via E-mail outreach

 You can also make an email pitch.
-But this is a bit different since the person you are trying to reach probably haven’t heard about you before and receives a crazy amount of pitches every day.
-That’s said, it’s still worth doing.
+But this is a bit different since the person you are trying to reach probably hasn’t heard about you before and receives a crazy amount of pitches every day.
+That said, it’s still worth doing.

 After you have found a journalist who writes about topics within your niche.
 You can use this tool to find the email.